U.S. officials eye new COVID-19 strain in UK, urge vigilance

 “We don’t know yet.
 We are, of course... looking very carefully into this,” U.S. COVID-19 vaccine program head Dr. Moncef Slaoui told CNN’s “State of the Union” program.

-Slaoui, chief scientific adviser for the Trump Administration’s Operation Warp Speed effort for COVID-19 vaccines and treatments, added that the UK mutation was “very unlikely” to be resistant to current vaccines, saying: “We can’t exclude it, but it’s not there now.”
+Slaoui, chief scientific adviser for the Trump administration’s Operation Warp Speed, added that the UK mutation was “very unlikely” to be resistant to current vaccines, saying: “We can’t exclude it, but it’s not there now.”

+Other health officials from the outgoing Trump administration and the incoming Biden administration also said they were watching the strain rapidly spreading in Great Britain.
+The new UK variant appears 70% more transmissible, forcing new lockdown measures in Britain and travel restrictions from its European neighbors.

+U.S. President Donald Trump’s Surgeon General Jerome Adams said while mutating viruses were not unusual, any new COVID-19 strain means Americans must be more vigilant about washing hands, wearing masks, keeping distance and avoiding crowds.

 Reporting by Susan Heavey and Idrees Ali; Editing by Daniel Wallis and Lisa Shumaker